 - Broken Aesop: Since the duckling is only accepted by the other swans, the aesop can come across as "stick with your own kind!"

 - Cats Are Mean: In the original story, the ugly duckling, after being taken in by a kind old woman, is promptly bullied by her cat.
 Subverted in that said cat was also accompanied by a chicken, so it's really Both Cats and Domestic Birds Are Awful People.

-- Earn Your Happy Ending: Probably one of the most notable examples.
-The poor duckling goes through so much torture throughout the years.
+- Earn Your Happy Ending: The poor duckling goes through so much torture throughout the years.
 When the swans find him, he's finally accepted and has a truly happy life.

-- Feathered Fiend: All the birds aside from the title character, a few geese and the swans at the end are mean-spirited, being the main factors in the duckling's suffering.
+- Foul Waterfowl: All the birds aside from the title character, a few geese and the swans at the end are mean-spirited, being the main factors in the duckling's suffering.